kellims/Project-2-Group-6/README.md

 - Homepage
 - About Page : Read to learn more about the platform and the founders
 - Add new recipes
-- Edit Recipies
+- Edit Recipes
-- Delete Recipies
+- Delete Recipes
 - Browse recipes by category
 - View recipe details, including picture, author, nutrients, instructions, cooking time, calories, and category (origin).